Preview:

 Jim: Right.

-Kathi: … in order to say, “What happens when a crisis comes?
-What do I do?”
+Kathi: So you, you have to think beforehand in order to say what happens when a crisis comes, what do I do.

-Kathi: (laughs).
-I did not.
+Kathi: I did not.

-Jim: … where … I mean, you laughed about it, which was good.
+Jim: I mean, you laughed about it.

-Jim: I, I would hope that I could laugh about something as horrific as what you went through, but, uh, what happened and how did that add to the fuel for you to think about a plan?
+Jim: I, I would hope that I could laugh about something as horrific as what you went through.
+But, uh, what happened and how did that add to the fuel for you to think about a plan?

-Kathi: Yeah.
-So I was flying cross-country.
-I was going to be speaking at a charity event, uh, one that’s pretty near and dear to my heart.
-And we get up in the air and it turns out we have to land in a different airport than where we, we’re supposed to be and I needed to be at this charity event the next morning ’cause I’m speaking for this group of people.
+Kathi: Yeah, so I was flying cross country.
+I was gonna be speaking at a charity event, uh, one that’s pretty near and dear to my heart.
+And we get up in the air and we, it turns out we have to land in a different airport than where we were supposed to be.
+And I needed to be at this charity event the next morning ’cause I’m speaking for this group of people.
 And I’m not used to being on the East Coast.
 I don’t know how to maneuver things.
-Well, every hotel room, every rental car, everything was gone because people who were smarter than me were making reservations in the air.
+Well, every hotel room, every rental car, everything was gone because people who were smarter than me we’re making reservations in the air.
+Like I didn’t know.
+Yeah.
+So I landed this airport, I end up spending the night at the airport, and I put out a call to all my friends on Facebook.
+It’s like, okay, how can I get from Pennsylvania to Virginia?
+Like, how does this happen?

 Jim: My goodness.